The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

 In other words, convolution of these functions $f_K$ has a similar effect on this sum as tensor product of the representations $V$ has on the trace.
 It stands to reason that a framework where perverse sheaves correspond to representations, and convolution of sheaves correspond to tensor product of representations, would have relevance to the distribution of the trace.
-In particular, this should be plausible if one is familiar with Deligne's equidistribution theorem \cite[Theorem 3.5.3]{DeligneWeilII}, whose proof is similar to the argument Katz uses to establish the relationship between the distribution and the Tannakian group \cite[Corollary 7.4]{KatzCaE}.
+In particular, this should be plausible if one is familiar with Deligne's equidistribution theorem \cite[Theorem 3.5.3]{DeligneWeilII}, whose proof is similar to the argument Katz uses to establish the relationship between the distribution and the convolution monodromy group \cite[Corollary 7.4]{KatzCaE}.

 For non-algebraically closed fields, such as finite fields, we can construct a Tannakian category in almost the same way as Kr\"amer and Weissauer did---again defining negligible sheaves as those with zero Euler characteristic.
-The key facts (for example, that the convolution of two perverse sheaves has negligible perverse homology in nonzero degrees) hold over the base field once checked over its algebraic closure.
+The key facts (for example, that the convolution of two perverse sheaves has negligible perverse cohomology in nonzero degrees) hold over the base field once checked over its algebraic closure.

-To relate these two categories, it is convenient to restrict attention to geometrically semisimple perverse sheaves on $A_k$, and to perverse sheaves on $A_{\overline{k}}$ which are summands of the pullback from $A_k$ to $A_{\overline{k}}$.
-Having done this, we obtain an exact sequence of pro-algebraic groups where $G_k$ is the Tannakian group of a suitable category of perverse sheaves on $A_k$, $G_{\overline{k}} $ is the Tannakian group of a suitable category of perverse sheaves on $A_{\overline{k}}$, and $\operatorname{Gal}_k $ is the Tannakian group of the category of $\ell$-adic $\Gal(\overline{k}/k)$-representations.
+To relate these two categories, it is convenient to restrict attention to geometrically semisimple perverse sheaves on $A_k$, and to perverse sheaves on $A_{\overline{k}}$ which are summands of the pullback from $A_k$ to $A_{\overline{k}}$ of geometrically semisimple perverse sheaves.
+Having done this, we obtain (in Lemma \ref{tannakian-quotient}) an exact sequence of pro-algebraic groups where $G_k$ is the Tannakian group of a suitable category of perverse sheaves on $A_k$, $G_{\overline{k}} $ is the Tannakian group of a suitable category of perverse sheaves on $A_{\overline{k}}$, and $\operatorname{Gal}_k $ is the Tannakian group of the category of $\ell$-adic $\Gal(\overline{k}/k)$-representations -- in other words, the Zariski closure of $\Gal(\overline{k}/k)$ in the product of the general linear groups of all its finite-dimensional $\ell$-adic representations.
 We think of this as a close analogue of the usual exact sequence for a variety $X$ over a field $k$.